 - Clomiphene citrate (CC) is an ovulation-induction drug.
 This medication stimulates ovulation by making the pituitary gland release more follicular stimulating hormone (FSH).
 Increased FSH levels can stimulate the maturation of ovarian follicles.

-- Aromatase inhibitors such as letrozole and anastrozole decrease the estradiol levels.
+- Aromatase inhibitors such as letrozole and anastrozole decrease the estradioliXA form of estrogen hormone that plays a vital role in the development and maintenance of the female reproductive system. levels.
 A temporary decrease in estradiol stimulates the pituitary gland to make more FSH.
 This medication is also FDA-approved for treating some types of breast cancer in women after menopause.

-- Insulin sensitizing drugs such as metformin are often prescribed for women with insulin resistance and hyperinsulinemia (high insulin levels in the blood) and associated ovulation problems such as polycystic ovarian syndrome (PCOS).
+- Insulin sensitizing drugs such as metformin are often prescribed for women with insulin resistance and hyperinsulinemia (high insulin levels in the blood) and associated ovulation problems such as polycystic ovarian syndromeiXA condition where the female body produces increased male hormone resulting in multiple cysts on the ovaries.
+(PCOS).
 Treating insulin resistance can lead to regular ovulation and menstruation in some women.
 Insulin sensitizers can also be combined with clomiphene.

 However, these drugs are currently not approved by USFDA to stimulate ovulation, and they are only approved for type 2 diabetes treatment to improve the body’s insulin sensitivity.